1MD048-pemo1065/segmentation-code/README.md

 After finishing training, the best model should have been saved, and a test segmentation can be performed on an image from the validation set.
 A training plot is also created.

+## My results

+I trained the U-Net model for 250 epochs using all data published to Studium.
+The dataset split was done based on the PosXXX folder name (folders ending in 09, 10, 19, 20 were chosen as validatiomn set).

+The model achieved a Dice score of 95% on the validation set, and 96% on the training set, so overfitting seems to not have been an issue.
+Since the model is quite simple with just 4.4 M parameters, this may also have helped to reduce overfitting.

 ## Notes

 Sometimes the training seemed to break down, and no progress was made at all.
 This instability has been attempted to be fixed by adding BatchNorms, but it has not been thoroughly tested, so if the training gets stuck on a Dice score of 0, restarting it has been the only option in my testing.